Mount Wilson

 Following the ridge crest

 Shin waits for us on the ridge.
-The summit rises above him on the left.
+The summit rises above him in the background.

 Hiking through enjoyable desert landscape